An Explainer Guide to Poor Sleep and Weight Gain

 Over the past several decades, the percentage of people with sleep deficit problems has steadily increased.
 Continuous sleep deprivation is a serious threat, both physically and mentally.
 Lack of sleep affects performance at work and daily chores.
 But the most difficult part is that it is also directly linked to many life-threatening disorders, including diabetes, high blood pressure, stroke, and obesity.
-For example, an analytical study showing how eight gain is linked to less sleep?

 Women sleeping five hours or less were 32% more likely to have a 15 kg weight gain, and those sleeping six hours were 12% more likely.
 The general conclusion was that a weight gain range of 10 kg to 25 kg correlates to sleeping for 5 hours or less.

 Good quality of sleep is essential for a long and healthy life.
 However, 1 out of 3 people suffers from poor sleep.
 One night spent tossing and turning won’t do much harm, but persistent sleep deprivation can become a real problem.
 So before you turn to medications and a calorie-restricted diet, try to normalise your sleeping patterns to see a change in your weight.

 While there is continuing debate about the relationship between sleep and weight, numerous studies show that your weight tends to increase if you get less sleep than required.
 For example, a JAMA Internal Medicine journal study says that shorter sleep duration leads to higher body mass index.
 In addition, on average, sleep-deprived people ate 300 extra calories per day.
 Further, they developed a preference for fatty foods.
 Also, while people began to binge due to inadequate sleep, they did not burn those extra calories.
 Thus, calorie consumption exceeds the value of calorie expenditure.
 If you stay consistent with such pattern, the net result is weight gain.